Diabetes > Living with Diabetes > Driving > Driving and Hypoglycemia

 Having a hypo whilst driving is both frightening and dangerous so it’s important that hypoglycemia is avoided.

-If you have type 2 diabetes and treat your diabetes with tablets, there is also the chance that you may experience a hypo whilst driving.
+If you have type 2 diabetes and treat your diabetes with certain tablets, there is also the chance that you may experience a hypo whilst driving.

 How to avoid becoming hypo whilst driving

-• Have glucose sweets to hand
+- Have glucose tablets or sweets to hand

-Shopping can lower blood glucose so test before the journey back as well as the journey there.
+Even for short journeys hypoglycemia can be dangerous, so test before each journey.
+Shopping can lower blood glucose so test before the journey back as well as before the journey there.

 If you are tired or taking medication that may induce drowsiness, feeling lethargic will not only make you less alert on the road but could affect your ability to recognise low blood sugar as well.